List of Ottawa Senators head coaches: Summary

 Martin's successor was Bryan Murray.
 Murray, at the time of his hiring in 2004, was the general manager of the Mighty Ducks of Anaheim.
 He joined the Senators to return home, having been born in nearby Shawville, Quebec.
 The first season of Murray's term was lost to the lockout, but when the team returned to play it continued its winning ways.
-Murray coached the team for two seasons, and the club made it to the 2007 Stanley Cup Finals, the modern Senators' first appearance in the Finals.
-After the Finals, Murray's contract to coach was due to expire.
+Murray coached the team for two seasons, and the club made it to the 2007 Stanley Cup Final, the contemporary Senators' first appearance in the Final.
+After the Final, Murray's contract to coach was due to expire.
 GM Muckler's contract had one more season to run and Muckler was expected to retire after that one further season.
 Rather than let Murray go, team owner Eugene Melnyk and team president Roy Mlakar decided to promote Murray to GM, replacing Muckler.

 Murray promoted assistant John Paddock to head coach for the 2007–08 season.
 The club started well, but the team declined to the point where Murray fired Paddock after 64 games.
-Paddock's overall record of 36–22-6 was good, but the club was playing below .500 since a 15–2 start to the season, and there were controversies surrounding goaltender Ray Emery and Wade Redden.
+Paddock's overall record of 36–22-6 was good, but the club was playing below .500 since a 15–2 start to the season (.882 win percentage), and there were controversies surrounding goaltender Ray Emery and Wade Redden.
 Murray returned to the bench to guide the Senators for the rest of the season and the playoffs, where the team lost in the first round.

 For the 2008–09 season, the Senators made several personnel moves and chose Craig Hartsburg, a former NHL head coach, as head coach to promote 'accountability' on the part of the players.
 However, the team continued its sub .500 record and Hartsburg was let go after only 48 games with a record of 17–24–7.

 Cory Clouston was named the head coach on February 2, 2009.
 Clouston was already a part of the Senators organization as head coach of the Binghamton Senators.
 Clouston served as head coach for two further seasons, before being fired on April 9, 2011.
 The team made the playoffs in his first full season of coaching, but slid to the bottom of the standings in his second season.

 Paul MacLean was hired on June 14, 2011.
 MacLean, a former NHL player, had previously been an assistant coach with Anaheim and Detroit.
 MacLean had previously worked with Murray in Anaheim.
 During his term, MacLean was twice nominated for the Jack Adams Trophy for coach of the year, winning it for the 2012–13 season.
 MacLean was fired on December 8, 2014, and replaced by his assistant Dave Cameron.